 Commercial | $25,000–$80,000 |

-Garden sheds are the smallest type of shed and typically cost $100 to $1,000.
+Garden sheds are the smallest type of shed and cost $100 to $1,000.
 If you add a fully functional greenhouse, costs can skyrocket to $10,000.

 You can fully finish a shed with electricity, plumbing, and an HVAC system to create extra living space.
 Many people use this type of shed as a home office.
 This can cost anywhere from $5,000 to $15,000.

-Pole sheds, which are supported by posts rather than a foundation, typically cost between $4,000 to $11,000.
+Pole sheds, which are supported by posts rather than a foundation, cost between $4,000 and $11,000.

 A storage shed used to house farming equipment can cost anywhere from $3,000 to $40,000.
 The price depends on the purpose.
 If you’re housing livestock or storing large pieces of equipment, you’ll need a larger shed, which can cost more.

 Run-in sheds are used for horses and other livestock.
-Expect to pay between $1,500 and $10,000, depending on size.
+Depending on the size, you'll pay between $1,500 and $10,000.

-Still, building a shed requires the use of heavy power tools and—at least—a cursory knowledge of construction.
+Still, building a shed requires the use of heavy power tools and at least a cursory knowledge of construction.
 Many homeowners prefer hiring a local shed builder, especially if they’re looking for a high-end shed with electricity and plumbing.

-Sheds can run the gamut from very basic and wallet-friendly to highly customized, large investments.
+Sheds can run the gamut from basic and wallet-friendly to highly customized, large investments.
 But if you’re looking to save on the cost of building a shed while still getting what you want, here are a few ways to do just that:

 Buy a prefab shed (you can assemble simple units yourself).